miladrayka/essential_resources/README.md

 I place everything you need here to continue our projects.
-Please send me your interesting tutorials so we can make this fantastic.
+Please send me your interesting tutorials too.

 ---

 # 1. Linux